Process for Becoming a Student Teacher

 All student teachers must complete the EWSD Mandatory Training prior to the start of their student teaching experience.
-Pleaes login to Safe Schools, our EWSD mandatory training modules, which can be accessed fully online.
+EWSD Mandatory Trainings can be found on-line at Vector Solutions: Vector Training K-12 Edition (use this link.)
 Human Resources will provide you the necessary username and password to access this training when you contact them to schedule an appointment, or contact Maxine Breuer, (802) 857-7038 if you need access.

 - Obtain Fingerprints